 2RC Editions: Tradition and Innovation in Contemporary Printmaking.

 The City University of New York

-A crucial distinction exists between printmaking and painting or drawing: in the latter two, the artist's touch or mark is direct and his result, more or less immediate, whereas the processes required to realize the printed image distance him from the outcome, which is also generally reversed.
-From the moment liquid tusche or aquatint acid solution are applied to stone or plate, the resulting image is conditioned by a series of decisions involving tools, inks and papers, but, by far the most important distinction is that the realization of the image usually requires the participation of a skilled printer.
-While his involvement may vary depending on the artist's ability to assimilate techniques, it is clear that the making of prints is a collabor¬ative activity which challenges the conception of total artistic control.
+There is a crucial distinction between engraving and painting or drawing: in the latter two the artist's touch or sign is direct and its result, more or less immediate, while the processes necessary to create the printed image take it away from the result, which it is also generally reversed.
+From the moment the corrector or acid solution for the aquatint is applied to the stone or slab, the resulting image is conditioned by a series of decisions involving tools, inks and papers, but, by far the most important distinction is that the realization of the image usually requires the participation of a specialized printer.
+Although his involvement may vary depending on the artist's ability to assimilate the techniques, it is clear that the making of prints is a collaborative activity that challenges the conception of total artistic control.

 Since the mid-nineteenth century the most important contributions to printmaking as an independent art form have been made by "outsiders", or the most part painters with little or no technical preparation whose inexperience, paradoxically, may have prompted them to ignore conventional procedure in an effort to find expressive means that were compatible with their general artistic goals.
 While these artists were occasionally inspired by the examples of innovative predecessors (as witness the impact of Goya's etchings and aquatints on Delacroix, Manet, and Degas), they still relied heavily on the advice and manual assistance of printers.